franklinqin0/blog/docs/views/course_scheduling.md

 1. In last September, I was a [voluntary teacher teaching English](why_vt).
 A local teacher complained to me about the hassle of spending so much time scheduling courses for the entire school.
 Even with cheap pirated course scheduling software, he still had to manually adjust schedules in order to satisfy various requirements proposed by other teachers.
 As soon as I heard about this problem, I immediately realized that integer programming should be quite helpful.
 However, I forgot most of what I learned in _Optimization II_, let alone how to transform the data into code
 2. As informed by Professor [Madeleine Udell](https://people.orie.cornell.edu/mru8/bio.html), [Bill Gates](https://en.wikipedia.org/wiki/Bill_Gates#Early_life) wrote a class scheduling program for his school in exchange for computer time.
 As [the rumor](https://skeptics.stackexchange.com/a/16906) says, he tweaked the program’s code so that he was placed in classes with mostly female students
 3. The course scheduling program can be classified into 2 types: high school (fixed timeslots) or college (flexible timeslots), but I will only talk about the 1st, as the system I developed served high schools
 4. [It can be proved](http://digitalcommons.calpoly.edu/cgi/viewcontent.cgi?article=1255&context=theses) that the decision problem is NP-complete and the optimization problem is NP-hard.
 There are `# timeslots` ^ `# schedules` possible ways to schedule courses.
-Thus, we have to come up with some smart tricks to restrict this astronomical complexity and turn it close to polynomial time
+Thus, we have to come up with some smart tricks to restrict this astronomical complexity and turn it close to polynomial runtime

 ## Data Models